 Svalbard

-Svalbard is a Norwegian archipelago at approximately 78 degrees North, midway between mainland Norway and the North Pole.
-The main island, Spitsbergen, holds the only significant settlement: Longyearbyen, population around 2,400.
+Svalbard is a Norwegian archipelago at 78 degrees North, midway between mainland Norway and the North Pole.
+The main island is Spitsbergen; the only significant settlement is Longyearbyen, population approximately 2,400.
 The total polar bear population of the archipelago is approximately 3,000.
-You are required to carry a rifle when travelling outside the settlement perimeter, and you are required to know how to use it.
+When you travel outside the settlement perimeter, you are required by law to carry a rifle and to know how to use it.
+This is not a cautionary guideline.
+It reflects the actual predator-to-human ratio.

+Getting there is cheaper than most people assume.
 Norwegian Air and SAS fly to Svalbard Airport (LYR) in Longyearbyen from Oslo in approximately 3 hours.
-Flights are scheduled multiple times daily.
-There are no visa requirements for Svalbard; the Svalbard Treaty of 1920 grants nationals of signatory countries the right to settle and work on the archipelago, which means Longyearbyen has an unusual mix of Norwegians, Russians (from the mining settlement at Barentsburg), and various other nationalities.
+Flights run multiple times daily.
+There are no standard visa requirements – the 1920 Svalbard Treaty grants nationals of signatory countries the right to settle and work, which is why Longyearbyen has a mixed population of Norwegians, Russians (from the mining settlement at Barentsburg), and various other nationalities.

 When to Go